- Normal precautions

 Latest Travel Alert

-In order to contain the spread of COVID-19, the Malaysian government has extended the Conditional Movement Control Order (CMCO) to 9 June 2020.
-It will be a matter for the Malaysian authorities whether they decide to extend the CMCO again beyond this date.
+On 7 June, the Malaysian Prime Minister announced the Recovery Movement Control Order (RMCO) effective from 10 June to 31 August 2020.
+It will be a matter for the Malaysian authorities whether they decide to extend the RMCO again beyond this date.

 Under the RMCO, entry to Malaysia by foreign nationals is prohibited, except for those holding certain categories of residence visas and employment passes.